Buon Appetito: Our Essential Guide to the Best Italian Restaurants in Melbourne in 2025

 The Hardware Club

-Put down your tools for fresh, contemporary Italian food served from the glossy surrounds of what used to be a social club for members of the hardware industry.
-Sporting a cosy, neighbourhood feel, The Hardware Club is an intimate all-day trattoria serving up antipasti, handmade pasta and pizza by day, before branching out to share plates by night.
-The wine list hones in on Australian and Italian wines, accompanied by a snappy selection of Italian cocktails including negronis and spritzes.
+Put down your tools for fresh, contemporary Italian fare served in the glossy surrounds of what was once a social club for the hardware industry.
+With a cosy, neighbourhood feel, The Hardware Club is an intimate all-day trattoria offering antipasti, handmade pasta, and pizza by day, then branching out to share plates come nightfall.
+The wine list focuses on standout Australian and Italian drops, paired with a snappy selection of Italian cocktails—think negronis and spritzes.
 Bellissima!

 43 Hardware Lane, Melbourne